shaahinfaezi/Discord-DingDong/README.md

 }

-#3 :Run the `Ding Dong.sln` file for the first time with [Microsoft Visual Studio](https://visualstudio.microsoft.com/downloads/) , you will run into some connection errors but don't worry just go to the bot folder and go through this path "\DINGDONG-DiscordBot\DING DONG\bin\Debug\Resources" and in the config.json file you will need to edit the file and set the token of the bot which you can find in [Discord Developers Page](https://discord.com/developers/applications), the command prefix , your Bot's ID which u can also find in the developer page,the ID of the channel that the bot will respond and your server's ID.
+#3 :Run the `Ding Dong.sln` file for the first time with [Microsoft Visual Studio](https://visualstudio.microsoft.com/downloads/) , you will run into some connection errors but don't worry just go to the bot folder and go through this path "\DINGDONG-DiscordBot-master\DING DONG\bin\Debug\Resources" and in the config.json file you will need to edit the file and set the token of the bot which you can find in [Discord Developers Page](https://discord.com/developers/applications), the command prefix , your Bot's ID which u can also find in the developer page,the ID of the channel that the bot will respond and your server's ID.

 (Summary of #3 :Run the bot and set the configs)

-* **When you did all of that you're ready to launch the bot , you can launch it through the C# Solution or make a shortcut of the app which you can find on the bin folder : "\DINGDONG-DiscordBot\DING DONG\bin"**
+* **When you did all of that you're ready to launch the bot , you can launch it through the C# Solution or make a shortcut of the app which you can find on the Debug folder : "\DINGDONG-DiscordBot-master\DING DONG\bin\Debug"**